Characteristics

 The other method involved digging around and under outcrops to find buried stone.
 The purpose was to find manageable chunks of stone that were unweathered.
 Such digging created pits and trenches.

 The early stages of stone tool making often occurred at the quarry.
 Tool manufacture added to the debris produced by quarrying.
 Aboriginal people used hammerstones, anvils and grinding stones, which were often left at the quarry because they were heavy.
-Sometimes, unfinished tools such as ‘axe blanks’ (see Mini Poster 8) were also left behind.
+Sometimes, unfinished tools such as ‘axe blanks’ (see fact sheet on ground-edge axes) were also left behind.

 Quarrying scars on the surface of a silcrete outcropWhat else looks like Aboriginal quarrying?